zsquareplusc/mpy-repl-tool/documentation/getting_started.rst

     # copy multiple files from computer to target
     python3 -m there push *.py /flash

+    # backup all the files on the pc
+    python3 -m there pull -r \* backup

 Adding a ``-i`` starts a serial terminal::

     python3 -m there -i